 Atsena Therapeutics is a clinical-stage gene therapy company focused on developing treatments for inherited retinal diseases that can lead to blindness.
 Their clinical pipeline includes therapies for conditions such as X-linked retinoschisis and GUCY2D-associated Leber congenital amaurosis.
 Atsena employs an adeno-associated virus (AAV) technology platform, including a novel spreading capsid, to specifically target these retinal disorders.
 The company aims to prevent vision loss caused by genetic mutations through innovative ocular gene therapy solutions.
 With a commitment to advancing treatments for some of the most challenging forms of inherited retinal disease, Atsena Therapeutics seeks to improve the lives of patients affected by these conditions.

-ReCode Therapeutics is a biopharmaceutical company focused on developing precision medicines for pulmonary diseases, particularly targeting genetic conditions such as primary ciliary dyskinesia and cystic fibrosis.
-Founded in 2015 and based in Menlo Park, California, the company employs a unique non-viral lipid nanoparticle platform that facilitates the precise delivery of nucleic acid and protein payloads to specific organs and tissues, enhancing the effectiveness of genetic therapies.
-This selective organ targeting (SORT) technology allows for the administration of corrective or disease-modifying treatments beyond the liver, addressing the challenges faced by traditional gene therapy methods.
-By harnessing these innovative techniques, ReCode Therapeutics aims to provide new therapeutic options for patients suffering from rare and life-limiting respiratory diseases.
+ReCode Therapeutics, Inc. is a biopharmaceutical company focused on developing precision medicines for pulmonary diseases, particularly targeting genetic conditions such as primary ciliary dyskinesia and cystic fibrosis.
+Founded in 2015 and based in Menlo Park, California, the company utilizes a groundbreaking selective organ targeting (SORT) lipid nanoparticle platform.
+This innovative technology facilitates the precise delivery of genetic therapies, including mRNA and gene correction therapeutics, to specific organs and cells beyond the liver.
+By overcoming limitations of traditional gene therapy approaches, ReCode Therapeutics aims to address the needs of patients with rare and life-limiting respiratory diseases, thus providing new treatment options for those affected by genetic disorders.

-PMV Pharmaceuticals, Inc. is a precision oncology company focused on discovering and developing small molecule therapies targeting p53 mutations in cancer.
-The company's lead candidate, PC14586, aims to correct and restore the function of p53, a critical tumor suppressor protein.
-In addition to this product, PMV Pharmaceuticals is also working on therapies for specific p53 hotspot mutations, including the R273H mutation.
-Founded in 2013 and headquartered in Cranbury, New Jersey, the company leverages over three decades of expertise in p53 biology, aiming to develop first-in-class modulators that could improve treatment outcomes for cancer patients.
+PMV Pharmaceuticals, Inc. is a precision oncology company focused on the discovery and development of small molecule therapies targeting p53 mutations in cancer.
+Its lead candidate, PC14586, aims to correct and restore the function of the p53 protein, which is critical in regulating cell growth and preventing tumor formation.
+In addition to PC14586, the company is developing therapies for various p53 hotspot mutations, including the R273H mutation.
+Founded in 2013 and headquartered in Cranbury, New Jersey, PMV Pharmaceuticals leverages extensive expertise in p53 biology to advance its innovative treatment options for cancer patients.

 ArsenalBio is a programmable cell therapy company established in 2019, focused on developing effective and accessible immune cell therapies, primarily targeting cancer treatment.
 The company utilizes advanced technologies, including CRISPR-based genome engineering, synthetic biology, and machine learning, to create a new paradigm for discovering and developing immune cell therapies.
 ArsenalBio's innovative approach aims to enhance the efficacy and safety of T-cell therapies while reducing costs for providers and broadening patient access.
 By employing a full-stack research and development engine, ArsenalBio generates multifunctional T-cell medicines through the precise insertion of large synthetic DNA sequences, enabling clinicians to utilize next-generation autologous T-cell therapies to combat cancer more effectively.